Spontaneous anomalous Hall effect arising from an unconventional compensated magnetic phase in a semiconductor

-Besides the $\cal{T}$-symmetry breaking, additional symmetry-lowering requirements have to be fulfilled by the magnetic state of the crystal to allow for the presence of the Hall pseudo-vector {\bf h} \cite{Smejkal2022}.
+Besides the $\cal{T}$-symmetry breaking, additional symmetry-lowering requirements have to be fulfilled by the magnetic state of the crystal to allow for an Hall pseudo-vector {\bf h} \cite{Smejkal2022}.
 These requirements are described within the formalism of relativistic magnetic-group symmetries in coupled real and spin space because, in general, the AHE in collinear (coplanar) magnets is observed in the presence of spin-orbit coupling \cite{Smejkal2022}.
 Whether or not the AHE is allowed by the relativistic magnetic symmetries then depends on the orientation of the magnetic-order (N\'eel) vector with respect to the crystal axes.

 Figures~\ref{fig:1}b,c show two representative orientations of the N\'eel vector within the $c$-plane of MnTe.
-The first orientation is along the $\left[1\bar100\right]$ magnetic easy axis in our thin-film \cite{Note1}, which is rotated by $\phi=30^{\circ}$ from the crystallographic $a$-axis \cite{Note2, kriegner2017a}.
+The first orientation is along the $\left[1\bar100\right]$ magnetic easy axis in our thin-film \cite{Note1}, which is rotated by $\phi=30^{\circ}$ from the crystallographic $a$-axis \cite{Note2, kriegner2017}.
 In this case, the generators of the relativistic magnetic point-group $m'm'm$ are the inversion $\cal{P}$, a two-fold rotation $C_{2}$ around the $c$-axis, and a mirror perpendicular to the N\'eel vector combined with time-reversal $\cal{M}\cal{T}$ (indicated in Fig.~\ref{fig:1}b).
-This is compatible with the presence of the AHE pseudo-vector along the $c$-axis \cite{Note1,Smejkal2020,Smejkal2022}.
+This is compatible with the presence of the AHE pseudo-vector along the $c$-axis \cite{Note1,Smejkal2020,Smejkal2022} and therefore enables the detection of a hysteretic AHE signal.
 In contrast, for the N\'eel vector along the $a$-axis ($\left[2\bar1\bar10\right]$), the generators of the relativistic magnetic point group $mmm$ are inversion $\cal{P}$, the two-fold rotation $C_{2}$ around $c$, and a mirror $\cal{M}$ perpendicular to the N\'eel vector, which excludes the AHE by symmetry \cite{Note1}.

 To calculate the intrinsic Berry-curvature anomalous Hall conductivity (AHC) \cite{Nagaosa2010,Smejkal2022}, we use the maximally localized Wannier functions based on the DFT framework \cite{Note1}.
 The obtained AHC for various N\'eel vector orientations within the $c$-plane corroborate our symmetry analysis.
 For the N\'eel vector aligned with the easy axis and current along the $a$-axis, the dependence of the AHC on the Fermi energy is shown in Fig.~\ref{fig:1}d.
 AHC values above 300~S/cm are found for states deep in the valance band, while the magnitude diminishes when the Fermi level approaches the valance band edge.
 Note that for the indices of the components of the AHE pseudo-vector ${\bf h} = (-\sigma^{\rm AHE}_{yz}, \sigma^{\rm AHE}_{xz}, -\sigma^{\rm AHE}_{xy})$, we use a notation in which $x$ corresponds to the crystal $a$-axis ($\left[2\bar1\bar10\right]$), $y$ to the $\left[01\bar10\right]$ crystal axis, and $z$ to the $c$-axis ($\left[0001\right]$) of MnTe.